robin-oester/TrackInsights/README.md

 ## First Steps
 Go to the folder ```track_insights```, which holds the important code files.
 In order to become familiar with the system, execute the main method in ```track_insights/main.py```.
-This should setup the tables in the database and perform the scraping of 100 longjump results from the year 2023.
+This should set up the tables in the database and perform the scraping of 100 longjump results from the year 2023.

 ## Execute Tests